 Describe very briefly your general plan for your 12 hours of professional development presentations/workshops associated with this project.
+We realize the details of your plans may change once you get into this, but one of the main strengths of the NITARP program is the ability of our graduates to take the experience into the education and wider communities and inspire the next generation of scientists.
 How will you bring your NITARP experience back to your local environment?